 - The eyelids are fully formed but fused together until 24 weeks

-What does 3 months pregnant look like?
+What does a 3 months pregnancy belly look like?
 What is the size of the bump?
-Take a look at the following belly- size pictures:
+Take a look at the following pictures:

 At 3 months your doctor may request you to have an ultrasound of your pregnancy to rule out any abnormalities.
 Pictures from the ultrasound at 3 months show a completely grown baby.